kwangmeng/ionic-screen-recorder/README.md

 using MediaRecorder or MediaMuxer to record Android device's screen

+This plugin is not made by me but I did some modification in the code such as adding functionalities like pause and resume in mediarecord.

 ## Installation

 `cordova plugin add cordova-plugin-screenrecord --save`

+The modification made is suit for my use.
+You can modify the options in ScreenRecord.java.

 ## Api Reference
 ### [ScreenRecord.startRecord(options, success, error)]()